k8ssandra/k8ssandra/docs/content/en/docs/topics/ingress/traefik/repair/_index.md

       host: repair.k8ssandra.cluster.local
 ```

 Note the `host` parameter: this is where the DNS name must be provided.
-You will reference this DNS when accessing Reaper for Apache Cassandra (Reaper) in a Web URL.
+You will reference this DNS when accessing Reaper in a Web URL.

 If you maintain a values.yaml or traefik.values.yaml file, change the `ingress.traefik.enabled` Boolean from `false` to `true`.
 Or, specify `--set ingress.traefik.enabled=true` on the helm install command line.